hapax/hapax.github.io/assets/simple-physics.md

 [physics circle problems](https://hapax.github.io/assets/circle-probs.pdf)
 if you want to learn how.)

-This post is not meant to be encyclopedic, but rather, a fun and illustrative selection.
+This post is meant to be a fun and illustrative grab bag of tricks, rather than an encyclopedia.
-I have stuck to methods accessible to high school and first year students, though it is probably to fair to say that some scientific maturity is required of the former.
+I have stuck to methods accessible to high school and first year students, though it is fair to say some scientific maturity is required of the former.
-I also recommend Sanjoy Mahajan's book [*Street-Fighting Mathematics*](http://streetfightingmath.com/), covering similar ground in greater depth.
+Finally, I also recommend Sanjoy Mahajan's book [*Street-Fighting Mathematics*](http://streetfightingmath.com/), covering similar ground in greater depth.